MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 ### -NoMetadata

-Indicates that this cmdlet does not write any metadata in the generated markdown.
+Indicates that this cmdlet doesn't write any metadata in the generated markdown.

 ```yaml
 Type: SwitchParameter